 “Our family has been very involved in the art world for many years, and it is important to us that other people, especially the young, are exposed to and learn about art,” shared Georgetown alumni Maria and Alberto de la Cruz, the lead donors for whom the gallery is named.
 “What better way to do this than by providing a space targeted for this purpose that is welcoming, enjoyable, and enhances the experience of relating to art?”

 The gallery’s soaring glass vestibule entrance is located at the intersection of 36th and Prospect Streets NW in the historic Georgetown neighborhood.
 The 2,500-square-foot gallery will primarily focus on global contemporary artists, but aims to incorporate historical works in future exhibitions.

 Last month, a series of interdisciplinary dialogues was launched in the gallery when internationally acclaimed artist Wangechi Mutu spoke as part of an event held in partnership with Georgetown University Law Center.
-An innovative public engagement program will officially kick off gallery activities with performance art starting in winter 2018, and the gallery’s annual cycle of engaging special exhibitions will begin in April 2018.
+An innovative public engagement program will officially kick off gallery activities with performance art starting in winter 2018, and the gallery’s annual cycle of engaging special exhibitions will begin in the Fall 2018 semester.